Skip to main content

 • character development

 • “As expected from a game of this kind, pretty straight-forward, clear-cut heroes, clear-cut bad guys.
-What's kinda lame is that while the game's lore is pretty lukewarm, there exists some CDs that can feed you some character development and motivation.”
+What's kinda lame is that while the game's lore is pretty lukewarm, there exist some CDs that can provide character development and motivation, but overall I prefer something simple and fun than a convoluted mess.”

 • “So, while there was little character development and a lackluster story that's been reused more than fifteen times, I want to play the next game, which I guess is what really matters.”

-• “I just wanted to see some more character development in general, with both Gunvolt and Joule (his waifu, basically).”
+• “I just wanted to see some more character development in general, with both Gunvolt and Joule (his waifu, basically.
+It's more of just a joke for me).”

 • emotional

-• “Oh, and there is a scoreboard system called kudos in which it increases based on how well you play, but one hit and boom, back to 0.
-For newcomers, this may be like 'eh,' but trying to get your kudos all the way to 2990 only to get shot by a random enemy (this happened to me, I cried for 10 minutes ;~;).”
+• “Oh, and there is a scoreboard system called kudos which increases based on how well you play, but one hit and it's back to zero.
+For newcomers, this can be frustrating, but trying to get your kudos all the way to 2990 only to get shot by a random enemy (this happened to me, I cried for 10 minutes ;~;).”

 • humor

-• “Gunvolt is a fresh take on your classic 2D action but with a focus on speed, aggressive pushing, a hilariously edgelord storyline, and high scoring with insane moves.”
+• “Gunvolt is a fresh take on your classic 2D action but with a focus on speed, aggressive pushing, hilariously edgelord story-line, and high scoring with insane moves.”

-• “The English version of this game is filled with censored words, cringeworthy, unfunny sexual innuendo, and rewriting of characters to reflect the localizer's deviantart profile rather than what the developer intended.”
+• “The English version of this game is filled with censored words, cringeworthy, unfunny sexual innuendo, and rewriting of characters so that they reflect the localizer's deviantart profile, rather than what the developer intended.”

 • atmosphere